Revolution of Dignity: Russian propaganda

-Russian propaganda portrayed the revolution as a US-organized coup.
+Russian propaganda portrayed the revolution as a coup organized by the United States and carried out by Ukrainian neo-fascists.
+At a press conference on 4 March 2014, Russian president Putin said that Maidan activists were "trained at special bases in neighbouring states" and "looked very professional, like special forces".
+In his speech on 18 March 2014, Putin claimed that Ukrainian "Nationalists, neo-Nazis, Russophobes and anti-Semites" had executed this coup and had taken over Ukraine.

+Small radical groups such as Right Sector made up a minority of the protesters, but their role and influence was greatly exaggerated in Russian state media and in some Western media.
+Ukraine's president Yanukovych was not violently forced out of office.
+He secretly fled to Russia despite signing an agreement with the opposition, which would have allowed him to remain as president with reduced powers, at least until elections.
+After he fled, Ukraine's democratically-elected parliament voted to remove him from office for abandoning his duties in an emergency.
+Early presidential and parliamentary elections were held later that year, which were declared free and fair by international observers.

 In December 2013, Victoria Nuland, the US Assistant Secretary of State for European and Eurasian Affairs, said in a speech to the US–Ukraine Foundation that the US had spent about $5 billion on democracy-building programs in Ukraine since 1991.
 The Russian government seized on this statement, claiming it was evidence that the US was orchestrating a revolution.
+Nuland said that the funds had went to supporting free and fair elections, funding anti-corruption efforts, and developing Ukraine's energy infrastructure over 23 years.
+She replied, "We certainly didn't spend any money supporting the Maidan.
+That was a spontaneous movement, which is a far cry from what ...
+Russia is up to now in eastern Ukraine".

 In February 2014, a phone conversation between Nuland and US Ambassador to Ukraine Geoffrey Pyatt was leaked.
-On the call, Nuland and Pyatt discussed Yanukovych's offer of government positions to opposition leaders and gave their opinions on some Ukrainian political figures.
+On the call, Nuland and Pyatt discussed president Yanukovych's offer to appoint Arseny Yatsenyuk as prime minister and Vitali Klitschko as deputy prime minister.
+They gave their opinions on Yatsenyuk and Klitschko, and other Ukrainian political figures.
 US Department of State spokesperson Jen Psaki said the discussion was not evidence of any plan to influence the political outcome, saying, "It shouldn't be a surprise" that diplomats would discuss "recent events and offers".
 Yale University professor Timothy Snyder said, "Imagine just how much evidence the Russians have of what the U.S. was doing in Ukraine, given that they had access to that telephone call.
 That was the best bit they could come up with.
 And in the context of the time, what that telephone conversation showed was that the Americans were, A, not up to date about what was happening in Ukraine and, B, unable to influence events happening in Ukraine."